ps2dev/ps2sdk/README.md

 ps2sdk source tree is considerably different from the binary or release distribution.
 You should only use the binary release when using ps2sdk in your own projects.

-The source tree is a built as a collection of seperate projects; each with their own Make file.
+The source tree is built as a collection of seperate projects; each with their own Makefile.
 The file `Defs.make` provides the basic definitions required when building PS2SDK.
 The two main variables required are `PS2SDKSRC`, which points to the source base directory, and `PS2SDK`, which points to the release directory.

 The main make file has three targets: